samus-io/tablab-steps/steps/BSxi8HOK23IVqIEgyUnzBUOLONEJWcAaghS/en/README.md

 * The following file upload form is vulnerable to `Remote Code Execution (RCE)`, meaning it's possible to upload a file that can be used to execute arbitrary code on the server.
 * When accessing the code editor via the `Open Code Editor` button, a command line is available along with a file named `webshell.php`, located in `/home/coder/app/webshell.php`, that could allow arbitrary code execution on the server if it gets uploaded.
-* The goal here is to use the command line provided in the code editor to upload the `webshell.php` file, and then use it to execute the `validate` command to complete the exercise:
+* The goal here is to use the command line provided in the code editor to upload the `webshell.php` file.
+However, there is a weak security measure in place that restricts file uploads to `.jpg`, `.jpeg`, and `.png` extensions, which needs to be bypassed to upload the `webshell.php` file.
+* After circumventing the security measures and successfully uploading the file, use it to execute the `validate` command to complete the exercise:

   ```bash
   curl $APP_URL/uploads/<webshell_file>?cmd=validate
   ```

   * Besides `validate`, it will be possible to execute any supported command such as `whoami`, `ls` or `pwd` just like in a regular terminal.

-* Nevertheless, there is a weak security measure in place that restricts file uploads to `.jpg`, `.jpeg`, and `.png` extensions, which needs to be bypassed to upload the `webshell.php` file.
 * Will you be able to bypass the security measure and run the `validate` command through the `webshell.php` file to complete the exercise?
   @@ExerciseBox@@